RhinoHealth/user-resources/examples/nvflare/regression-glm-coeff-with-aic/README.md

-# NVIDIA FLARE Example - GLM Coefficient Estimation
+# NVIDIA FLARE Example - Federated GLM with AIC-Based Feature Selection
 <br/>

 ### **Description**

-This example contains files to fit a federated Generalized Linear Model (GLM) to estimate coefficients using Rhino Health's Federated Computing Platform (FCP) and NVIDIA FLARE (NVFLARE).
+This example demonstrates how to fit a federated Generalized Linear Model (GLM) and perform Akaike Information Criterion (AIC)-based feature selection using Rhino Federated Computing Platform (FCP) with NVIDIA FLARE (NVFLARE).

 It shows how to:
 * Fit a federated GLM to estimate coefficients and standard errors using NVFlare, supporting different GLM families (e.g. Binomial, Gaussian, Poisson, etc.)
+* Apply AIC-based backward feature elimination to iteratively remove non-informative predictors and identify a more parsimonious model
 * Use an optimization method for aggregating each of the client's model parameters using NVFlare (with the examples of Newton-Raphson and Iteratively Reweighted Least Squares (IRLS) optimizers)
 * Read different configurations for the federated server and client from a config file, including the GLM family type, the optimization method, and the formula for the regression
 * Package the code in a Docker container that can be used with FCP